Simple Zucchini Fritters

 Serve with lemon, sea salt, and tzatziki if you are up for it.Print

 This is an old recipe that I recently updated and simplified, by removing the herbs and onions and replacing them with sliced scallions, which I always have a ton of on hand in the summer thanks to my farm share.
 I also omitted the lemon zest, opting instead to finish the fritters with a squeeze of fresh lemon juice.
 Finally, the original recipe called for some grated potato as well, which is a nice addition if you have it, but not missed if you don’t.

 - 1 lb. zucchini or summer squash, coarsely grated to yield 4 cups

 - 1 egg

-- Place the grated zucchini and potato in a colander.
-Spread the veggies out to allow for maximum surface area exposure and sprinkle all over with kosher salt.
-Let sit for at least 30 minutes to drain.
+- Place the grated zucchini in a colander.
+Spread the gratings out to allow for maximum surface area exposure and sprinkle all over with 1 teaspoon kosher salt.
+Toss lightly.
+Let sit for at least 15 minutes to drain.